Mini CD: Retail availability

 The short lived "Lid Rock" promotion that gave away CD singles on the underside of soda lids from Regal Movie Theaters used Mini CDs.

 Devices that use Mini CD

 While almost any spindle-based or tray-based CD device can utilize mini CD media, some devices have been designed expressly to use the smaller format, usually for portability reasons.

 Sony D-88

 The first shirt-pocket CD player was the Sony D-88 (ca. 1990).
 It only played standard PCM audio (Red Book) CDs.
 It could play 120 mm discs if a guard was moved to allow the disc to protrude from the unit.

+Panasonic CF-V21P

+The CF-V21P by Panasonic was the first laptop on the market with an integrated CD-ROM drive as an option.
+However, it only supports up to 3.5-inch-diameter mini CDs instead of standard 4.7-inch-diameter discs.
+It was released in October 1993.

 Compaq iPaq PM-1 Mini CD MP3 Player

 In 2002, Compaq offered a compact, lightweight Mini CD player that made up for the capacity difference between 120 mm and 80 mm audio CDs by using MP3 compression, resulting in 1.1x to 3.5x the capacity of a standard audio CD, depending on compression ratio.